 Vegetarian food will be provided if notice is given in advance.

 The tour starts with a 75-minute bus transfer between the hotel and Camp Tamok.
 The dog sledding itself takes about 2 hours, travelling 10-12 km, where you will be driving in pairs, one driver and one passenger, switching places half way.
-No experience is required.
+No experience is required, but you should be in fair physical condition to take part.
 Warm clothing and equipment will be provided on location for the activity.

 Warm clothing and equipment will be provided on location for the activity.
 A valid driver’s license is required for the snowmobile tour.
 Participants under the age of 18 are not allowed to drive a snowmobile and will sit on the back.